 A lot of people are using conventional tents for their fishing trips.
 But there is a type of tent which is far more advanced than the average camping tent; the fishing bivvy.

-A fishing bivvy is an advanced type of tent, or shelter, which is commonly used for overnight fishing sessions.
+A fishing bivvy is an advanced type of tent, which is commonly used for overnight carp fishing sessions.
 It is 100% waterproof and very easy to erect.
-Thanks to its heavy duty fabric, thermal insulation and condensation-free design, the bivvy is an all season type of shelter that can withstand both very cold temperatures, strong winds and heavy rainfall.
+Thanks to its heavy-duty fabric and thermal insulation, the bivvy is an all-season type of shelter that can withstand very cold temperatures, strong winds and heavy rainfall.

 Most Important Features of a Fishing Bivvy

-This both explains that bivvies usually are green or camouflaged, very light weighted, and that they are very easily erected and dismounted.
+This both explains that bivvies usually are green or camouflaged, very lightweight and that they are very easily erected and dismounted.
 All of these features fit fishermen more than well, which is why bivvies are such a popular choice for many anglers.

 Easy to Erect And Dismount

 The bivvy’s most exclusive feature is, without a doubt, the quick erect feature.
 There are bivvies that you can unwrap and fully mount in less than 60 seconds.

 Most other, more basic models take only slightly longer to erect and can be fully mounted in anything between 2 and 5 minutes.

 Equally, modern fishing bivvies can be dismounted and packed up in no time at all.
 For the angler who values time and optimization on the bank, the bivvy is the perfect shelter to use while fishing.

 Carp and specimen anglers in particular are known to be drawn to bivvies and in venues in which carp or specimen fish can be found, bivvies are usually a common part of the local scenery.